 Nature Around Us

-Concept: All About Birds
+All About Birds for Class 3 Science

 We see so many beautiful birds flying in the sky.
 Some are big; some are small; while some have attractive feathers on their body and others have huge wings.
 So let us take a detailed look at the birds we see around us.

-Beaks and claws:
+Birds Beaks and Claws:

 - Birds use their beaks to catch and eat food.
 A bird’s beak can be of different sizes and shapes.